OS2offdig/governance_report_template/docs/Getting_started.md

 contributing.
 This guide outlines how you can get involved and make a positive impact.*

-:unlock: **Get access!**
+:unlock: **Get access**

 > Make sure all participants have github accounts and have at least run through a basic tutorial on git and github.
 >
 > [Start your journey - GitHub Docs](https://docs.github.com/en/get-started/start-your-journey)

-🤝 **Request an oboarding**
+🤝 **Participate in an onboarding session**

 > Send os an [email](os2@os2.eu) and request an onboarding session with OS2.
-We set up the project organization with repositories, automations, ci, builds, issue-tracker based on our templates currently located in [OS2 – Offentligt Digitaliseringsfællesskab · GitHub](https://github.com/OS2offdig)
+Depending on your projects state we set up a fitting project organization with repositories, automations, ci, builds, issue-tracker etc. based on our templates currently located in [OS2 – Offentligt Digitaliseringsfællesskab · GitHub](https://github.com/OS2offdig)
 >
 > email: [os2@os2.eu](mailto:os2@os2.eu)